tobyweston/blog/source/_posts/2010-07-13-lambdas-vs-closures.markdown

 Then no out of scope variables are required, the term doesn't need to be closed.
 The anonymous function that is left is effectively a lambda.

+## Summary

+A lambda will generally be more efficient that a closure as it [only needs to evaluated once](http://mail.openjdk.java.net/pipermail/lambda-dev/2012-November/006867.html).
+As a closure closes over something not in it's environment, it has to be evaluated every time it's called.

 What JDK7 will (finger's crossed) bring is more explicit, concise way of expressing the same ideas.
 It will support lambdas as a language feature although I can't quite figure out what the example would look like in those terms.
 See the [straw man proposal](http://cr.openjdk.java.net/%7Emr/lambda/straw-man/) and see if you can figure it out!